emqx/emqx-docs/en_US/messaging/mqtt-wildcard-subscription.md

       <img src="./assets/wildcard-sub-2.png" alt="wildcard-sub-2" style="zoom:40%;" />

 5. Select `Subscriber` in **Connections**.
-You can see the subscriber receives the two messages sent by the publisher.
+You can see the subscriber receives the two messages with different topics sent by the publisher.

       <img src="./assets/wildcard-sub-3.png" alt="wildcard-sub-3" style="zoom:40%;" />

 6. Click **+ New Subscription**.
 In the pop-up dialogue, use the default topic `testtopic/#` in the **Topic** field.
 Leave other options as default.

 7. Select `Demo` in **Connections**.
-Type `testtopic/bedroom/moisture` in the topic field and type the message payload `50%` in the message field.
+Type `testtopic/bedroom/room1/temperature` in the topic field and type the message payload `28 degree` in the message field.
 Click the send button.

 8. Select `Subscriber` in **Connections**.
-You can see the subscriber receives the message from the publisher.
+You can see the message is sent to the subscription `testtopic/#` only.

       <img src="./assets/wildcard-sub-4.png" alt="wildcard-sub-4" style="zoom:40%;" />